Skip to main content

 Action, Reason, Problem

-1. The Affected Part will tell you what type of Constraint the Inspection was raised for.
+1. For Planned Job Cards, the Affected Part will tell you what type of Constraint the Inspection was raised for.

 2. Click Add New Detail.

-3. Action: Select Comply, Reason: Default Scheduled, Problem: none required.
+3. Action: Default Comply, Reason: Default Scheduled, Problem: none required.

 4. Click Next.